objcio/articles/2014-07-08-sandbox-scripting.md

 		return result;
 	}

-Your inputString just got a FACE LIFT and you now know everything you need to run AppleScripts from your app.
+Your inputString just got a FACE LIFT and you've seen everything you need to run AppleScripts from your app.
 Sort of.

 The way it used to be
 ---------------------

-You could talk to other applications.

-But if your script contains a "tell application", you're stuck:
+There was a time when you could send AppleEvents to any application.
+Say you wanted to know what URL was loaded into the frontmost window of Safari.
+All you needed to do was `tell application "Safari"` what to do:

 	on safariURL()
 		tell application "Safari" to return URL of front document end safariURL

-You'll see something like this logged in your debug console:
+These days, all that's likely to produce is the following in your Debug Console:

 	AppleScript run error = {
 		NSAppleScriptErrorAppName = Safari;